What Does Car Insurance Cover During a Hurricane?

 What happens if my car is totaled in a hurricane?

 If the cost to repair your vehicle exceeds a certain percentage of its Actual Cash Value (typically 70%–80% depending on the state), your insurer will declare it a total loss.
-You'll receive the ACV of your car minus your comprehensive deductible.
-If you still owe money on the vehicle, the lender is paid first.
-GAP insurance covers any remaining loan balance beyond what the ACV settlement covers.
+You'll receive the ACV of your car minus your comprehensive deductible, with the lender paid first if you finance the vehicle.
+GAP insurance covers any remaining loan balance beyond what the ACV settlement covers — though it does not cover your deductible or any finance charges owed.
+Learn more about what full coverage car insurance actually includes.

 Do coastal states have special hurricane deductibles for car insurance?

-No. Hurricane deductibles — which are percentage-based and can range from 2% to 10% of a property's value — apply only to homeowners insurance in 19 coastal states and D.C.
+No. Hurricane deductibles — which are percentage-based and can range from 1% to 5% or more of a property's insured value — apply only to homeowners insurance in 19 coastal states and D.C.
 For auto insurance, your standard flat-dollar comprehensive deductible (e.g., $500 or $1,000) applies to hurricane damage, regardless of which state you live in.

 Should I file a car insurance claim or evacuate first after a hurricane warning?

 Always evacuate first.
 Your safety takes absolute priority over any vehicle or insurance concern.
-Once you and your family are safe and the storm has passed, then begin documenting damage and contacting your insurer.
-Filing promptly — ideally within 24–72 hours — is important, but no claim is worth risking your life.
+Once you and your family are safe and the storm has passed, begin documenting damage thoroughly and contact your insurer — ideally within 24–72 hours.
+Filing promptly with detailed photos and documentation is the best way to avoid delays, especially given that major storms can cause high claim volumes that back up insurer response times.
 Check your policy for specific claim filing deadlines, as some insurers require notification within a set number of days.